Mollie Tibbetts, University of Iowa student, found dead: A timeline of events

 Aug.
 1

-Tibbetts’ father, Robert, urges the public to come forward with any information regarding his missing daughter in an interview with Fox News Channel.
+Tibbetts’ father, Rob, urges the public to come forward with any information regarding his missing daughter in an interview with Fox News Channel.

-“The bottom line is somebody knows something,” Robert says, adding Brooklyn is a small city and “you can’t do anything there without someone seeing it.”
+“The bottom line is somebody knows something,” Rob says, adding Brooklyn is a small city and “you can’t do anything there without someone seeing it.”

 Local farmer Wayne Cheney confirms to Fox News FBI investigators searched his property and home a week prior.
 Authorities held his cell phone overnight, checking it for any clues or communications regarding Tibbetts.